davidmeadejr/seedrwnd/README.md

 ## Project Overview

-This project involves analysing a dataset of 50,000 tweets containing phrases like "startup idea," "start-up idea," or "business idea."
+This project involves analysing a dataset of around 50,000 tweets containing phrases like "startup idea," "start-up idea," or "business idea."
 The goal is to use machine learning and NLP to:

 1. Identify tweets that specifically suggest a startup or business idea.
 2. Categorise these tweets by industry.